SAP-samples/teched2023-XP264/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/openSCItenant.png" width="70%">

-3. In the pop-up window Sing-in with your email and password to the SCI Cockpit.
+3. In the pop-up window Sign-In with your email and password to the SCI Cockpit.

 <br><img src="/exercises/ex1/images/SigninSCITRIAL.png" width="70%">